How to Calculate Statistical Significance

 Statistical Significance Testing in Psychological Research

-Everyone knows what it’s like to feel regret.
-But only a few people are interested enough in the feeling of regret to design experiments investigating the behaviors other people might engage in to avoid the feeling.
+Everyone knows what it's like to feel regret.
+But only a few people are so interested in the feeling of regret that they would design experimental studies to investigate how far other people might go to avoid feeling regret.
 Jane Risen and Thomas Gilovich are two such people.

-In a 2008 paper titled, “Why People are Reluctant to Tempt Fate” Risen and Gilovich investigated how people’s fear of feeling regret might lead them to engage in otherwise irrational behavior.
+In a 2008 paper titled, “Why People are Reluctant to Tempt Fate” Risen and Gilovich investigated how people's fear of feeling regret can lead them to engage in otherwise irrational behavior.

-After reading the scenario, people in the study were asked: how likely is Jon to receive acceptance to Stanford (0 – not at all likely to 10 – extremely likely)?
+After reading the scenario, people were asked: how likely is Jon to receive acceptance to Stanford (0 – not at all likely to 10 –extremely likely)?

-As the authors expected, people who read that Jon wore the t-shirt were less likely to believe he would be accepted to Stanford (M = 5.19, SD = 1.35) than those who read that he stuffed the shirt in a drawer (M = 6.13, SD = 1.02).
+As the authors expected, people who read that Jon wore the t-shirt were less likely to believe he would be accepted (M= 5.19, SD= 1.35) than those who read that he stuffed the shirt in a drawer (M= 6.13, SD= 1.02).
 The question, however, is whether the difference between groups is large enough to be statistically significant.

 To find out, the authors engaged in null hypothesis significance testing.

-A 5 Step Model for Null Hypothesis Significance Testing
+A 5 Step Model for Hypothesis Testing: Understanding Null Hypothesis Significance Testing

 The first step in statistical significance testing is to adopt a null hypothesis.
 The null hypothesis takes a skeptical stance toward the researchers' data and assumes that whatever the researcher is studying does not really exist.